Proven-Paradox/shaper-system/Handbook.md

 ```
 TODO: Remove this notice; low priority: text is not yet done.
 I'll use this spot to specify: These notes are both reminders for myself for
-future plans, and also communicating to you readers what I'm up to and how I'm
+future plans, and also communicating to readers what I'm up to and my
-prioritizing things.
+priorities.
 ```

 # Table of Contents